briangershon/bluesky-daily-mcp/README.md

 # bluesky-daily-mcp

-An MCP Server to help you surface the most interesting or novel conversations from your Bluesky follows daily.
+An MCP Server to help you surface the most interesting conversations from your Bluesky follows daily.

 ## Features